A boil is a collection of pus that can occur anywhere from your scalp to your feet. Developing a boil in your gum can be painful and uncomfortable.

 Viral infections of the mouth such as cold sores and Hand-Foot-and-Mouth disease usually present as a bump on the gums.
 In this case, there is no pus accumulation except if the boil becomes superinfected by bacteria.

 There is associated pain which interferes with speech and eating.
 This condition is also seen if you have reduced immunity.

 7. Trauma or Injury to The Gums

 Injury or trauma from hot foods, ill-fitting dentures or other appliances can cause a bump to form on the gum.
 If this bump becomes infected, it can lead to gum boil.

 Typically, the first indication that you have a gum boil is pain.

 - Bleeding gums

 - Jaw or facial swelling in cases of severe infection

-Gum boil caused by gum disease is treated by proper oral hygiene practices like brushing twice daily, flossing, and rinsing with fluoride containing mouthwash like Listerine, antibiotic mouthwash like chlorhexidine, visiting your dentist for professional cleaning and also deep cleaning to get rid of the bacteria in your gums.
-In severe cases, periodontal surgery may also be required.
+Gum boil caused by gum disease is treated by proper oral hygiene practices like brushing twice daily, flossing, and rinsing with a fluoride-containing mouthwash.
+Visiting your dentist for professional cleaning to get rid of the bacteria in your gums is also helpful.